 Just how far would you go to save a friend?
 In a city where dead men tell no tells, and things are never what they seem who can you trust.
 Is all really fair in love and war?
 When hearts are broken and egos are bruised all bets are off.
 DeAndrea Patterson- Black is an all American woman looking for love, happiness and a successful career.
 Greed and lust threaten to keep that all just out of her grasp.
 Friends and family rally to her side to bring her through her darkest hour.
 In trying to help DeAndrea everyone learns a little more about themselves, proving you can’t see the forest before the trees and what you are looking for just might be in plain sight.

 This dramatic novel reveals the complicated nature of the relationships individuals hold with their families and close friends.
 I tried to develop the characters throughout the course of the novel as they face realistic scenarios in an effort to help the audience better relate to the storey line.
-I hope that “Fatal Deception:” will inspire readers to look closely at their lives and their relationships.
+I hope that “Fatal Deception: In Plain Sight” will inspire readers to look closely at their lives and their relationships.

 The room was dark, that was to be expected in a lounge.
 There were at least 10 guys that look like GQ models and several women who needed a ham sandwich.
 There was a dark skinned average Joe sitting near the fire pit.
 Hell even the bartender was cute.